Blackheart: Powers and abilities

 Blackheart is a powerful demon created by Mephisto.
 He possesses vast inherent supernatural powers, including superhuman strength, speed and endurance which are magical in nature.
 He also has telekinetic and telepathic powers and can levitate, teleport inter-dimensionally, change his size and physical form, enter and leave different planes of existence and dimensions at will, heal himself at the sub-molecular level and has the ability to generate various forms of energies for destructive purposes, such as powerful concussive blasts of black energy.
 He also possesses very high intelligence.
 Blackheart has demonstrated the ability to call forth armies from the pits of Hell.
 He has no soul, making him invulnerable to the Ghost Rider's Penance Stare.

-After he was turned into a human by Mephisto, Blackheart lost many of the superhuman abilities that he had in his demonic form.
-However, he can still utilize various forms of magic, including energy constructs and hellfire generation.